danybony/tech-events-italy/README.md

 ---
 ```

 *Note: Do not include the location of the conference in the name.
-The above conference is often referred to as "Devfest Madrid", but we will always render the location with the name so it is redundant.*
+The above conference is often referred to as "DevFest Coimbra", but we will always render the location with the name so it is redundant.*

 Running locally